shiba24/birdsong-generation-project/README.md

 <img src="https://github.com/shiba24/birdsong-generation-project/blob/master/images/song-label.png">

-And interestingly, ***the song structure is expressed as finite-state model***.
+And interestingly, ***the song structure is expressed as finite-state automaton model, which can be regarded as high-order Markov process***.
 The transition of _notes_ are probablistic, and song is expressed as probabilistic finite-state transition diagram.
 This is considered to be in parallel with human language ([Berwick et al., 2011](http://www.sciencedirect.com/science/article/pii/S1364661311000039).)
 This is song expression as finite-state transition diagram.
 Line thickness represents the probability of transition from _note_ to _note_.

 <img src="https://github.com/shiba24/birdsong-generation-project/blob/master/images/finite-state.png" >